shawnferry/HOL7712-gitbook/setup/steps.md

 $$

 1. Puppet informs us of the changes it is making as it goes.
+Run the following command:

   `puppet apply -t HOL7712-Solaris-Puppet/setup.pp`